About Our Retirement Community

-On 33 acres in North Manchester, Indiana, Peabody Retirement Community offers a complete range of residential and healthcare senior living options including neighborhoods for independent living cottages, assisted living apartments, rehabilitation, skilled nursing and memory care.
+On 33 acres in North Manchester, Indiana, Peabody Retirement Community offers a complete range of residential senior living options and senior care services including neighborhoods with independent living cottages, assisted living apartments, rehabilitation, skilled nursing services and memory care.
 This wellness-oriented lifestyle offers countless opportunities to celebrate the ageless spirit.

 A legacy of commitment to seniors

 Peabody Retirement Community’s story begins with James B. Peabody and his son, Thomas.
-When James’ wife, Estelle, died in 1928, James found a way to both commemorate her life and fulfill his dream of building a retirement community where older adults could live free from fear and worry.
+When James’ wife, Estelle, died in 1928, James found a way to both commemorate her life and fulfill his dream of building a retirement community where older adults could live free from fear and worry with vibrant living options and compassionate senior care.
 He joined efforts with Presbyterian clergy and laymen of the Synod of Indiana and the result was The Estelle Peabody Memorial Home.

 When James passed in 1934, Thomas built The Singing Tower, a central monument on the Peabody campus, as a memorial to his father.
-The 105-foot carillon marks time quarterly every hour with Westminster chimes and stands as both a testimony to the generosity of the Peabody Family and as a symbol of Peabody Retirement Community’s commitment to serving older adults.
+The 105-foot carillon marks time quarterly every hour with Westminster chimes and stands as both a testimony to the generosity of the Peabody Family and as a symbol of Peabody Retirement Community’s commitment to serving older adults through meaningful living and person-centered senior care services.

-Peabody Retirement Community is located in North Manchester, Indiana, where quality of life, peace of mind and small-town charm come together.
-Just 90 minutes from Indianapolis, 75 minutes from South Bend and only 150 minutes from Chicago.
+You’ll find our senior living community conveniently located in North Manchester, Indiana, where quality of life, peace of mind and small-town charm come together.
+Our retirement community is situated less than an hour from Fort Wayne, 90 minutes from Indianapolis, 75 minutes from South Bend and only 150 minutes from Chicago.
 Thanks to the committed stewardship of the land by the Peabody family, Peabody enjoys a spacious and nature-filled rural setting.

 Click here to view the Hospital Proximity Map.